kammitama5/kammitama5.github.io/_posts/2017-12-11-Monday-December-11th.md

   talk about being rejected and you can actually open up an issue to talk about who rejected you, etc, and how you recovered.
 - I was reading through, because some of it is *really* encouraging (to see how people bounced back) and I came across my friend, [Sam](https://github.com/samlecuyer), who was rejected years ago by a company, and went on to work for Yahoo and Amazon.
 I had to leave a comment on his issue from years ago, to tell him that I saw his post.
-Man, that almost teared me up. :/
+Man, that almost made me tear up. :/

 - It was particularly meaningful to me because Sam is the same person who, just this year, when I was dealing with some hostility from a person in the tech community, said to me "I support you".
 I asked him then: "do you think I can be a programmer one day?", to